deyran/pro-asp-net-mvc/pro-asp-net-mvc/chapter-15/gg-defining-custom-segment-variables.md

 * I can access any of the segment variables in an action method by using the RouteData.Values property
 * To demonstrate this, I have added an action method to the Home controller called CustomVariable, as shown in Listing 15-16.
     Listing 15-16.
 Accessing a custom variable in an action method in the HomeController.cs file

+* This method obtains the value of the custom variable in the route URL pattern and passes it to the view using the ViewBag.
+* To create the view for the action method, create the Views/Home folder, right-click on it, select add > MVC 5 View Page (Razor) from the pop-up menu and set the name to CustomVariable.cshtml.
+* Click the OK button to create the view and edit the contents to match Listing 15-17.
+    Listing 15-17.
+The contents of the CustomVariable.cshtml file.

 ### Using custom variables as action method parameters